deepaksood619/deepaksood619.github.io/docs/knowledge/geography/continents.md

 [How the World Map Looks Wildly Different Than You Think](https://youtu.be/lPNrtjboISg)

-- Mercator Projection
+## Mercator Projection

-TheMercator projection([/mərˈkeɪtər/](https://en.wikipedia.org/wiki/Help:IPA/English)) is a [cylindrical map projection](https://en.wikipedia.org/wiki/Cylindrical_map_projection) presented by [Flemish](https://en.wikipedia.org/wiki/Flemish_people) geographer and cartographer [Gerardus Mercator](https://en.wikipedia.org/wiki/Gerardus_Mercator) in 1569.
+The Mercator projection ([/mərˈkeɪtər/](https://en.wikipedia.org/wiki/Help:IPA/English)) is a [cylindrical map projection](https://en.wikipedia.org/wiki/Cylindrical_map_projection) presented by [Flemish](https://en.wikipedia.org/wiki/Flemish_people) geographer and cartographer [Gerardus Mercator](https://en.wikipedia.org/wiki/Gerardus_Mercator) in 1569.
 It became the standard map projection for [navigation](https://en.wikipedia.org/wiki/Navigation) because it is unique in representing north as up and south as down everywhere while preserving local directions and shapes.
 The map is thereby [conformal](https://en.wikipedia.org/wiki/Conformal_map_projection).
 As a side effect, the Mercator projection inflates the size of objects away from the equator.
 This inflation is very small near the equator but accelerates with increasing [latitude](https://en.wikipedia.org/wiki/Latitude) to become infinite at the poles.
 As a result, landmasses such as [Greenland](https://en.wikipedia.org/wiki/Greenland) and [Antarctica](https://en.wikipedia.org/wiki/Antarctica) appear far larger than they actually are relative to landmasses near the equator, such as Central Africa.

 <https://en.wikipedia.org/wiki/Mercator_projection>